cristopher-d-delgado/Project_Linear_Regression_King_County/README.md

 * Obtain more records around King County so we can truly observe how location can impact price.
 Due to such a small sample size and overwheling majority of homes not being next to a waterfront, the correlation between waterfront and price does not represent the fact where those homes did sell for more.
 We would need more records to compare homes away and next to a waterfront to truly see how zipcode and waterfront can truly make a difference.
 We only mananged to see a small glimpse of this trend with the current datset.
 With more records representing most of King County this can improve the models issues with Heterosdasticity and Normality.
 * Look into location research aspects such as proximity to schools, entertainment centers, etc.
 * Use machine learning for predictive models.

+References:
+1. Amadeo, K. (2022, July 5).
+How does the U.S. Economy Work?.
+The Balance. https://www.thebalancemoney.com/how-does-the-us-economy-work-4802698
+2. Amadeo, K. (2021, March 4).
+Real Estate’s Impact on the US Economy.
+The Balance. https://www.thebalancemoney.com/how-does-real-estate-affect-the-u-s-economy-3306018